 Understanding the Problem

 Indoor molds typically are considered a problem when they are visible or when they are amplified or vary in species compared to outside air.
 Molds generally need water, a food source and the right temperature range to grow.
 Here in Manatee county is very usual.
 Indoor environments contain a host of food sources, including drywall, carpeting, cardboard, paper, fabrics, wood and building furnishings.
 In addition, indoor environments are designed to maintain relative temperatures that are conducive to mold growth.
 A manager’s best bet for controlling mold is to control, reduce or eliminate indoor moisture.
 Active fungal growth can cause building occupants discomfort and irritation, and it can increase the risk of respiratory illness.
 Many managers attempt to kill mold with fungicides, biocides and cleaners.
 This process will kill the mold, but it might not remove the problems.
 Leaving non-viable mold spores in indoor environments, especially in the HVAC system, might end up complicating indoor air quality (IAQ) complaints.
 So it is important for managers to develop and implement a pre-emptive plan to prevent mold growth in HVAC systems.
-Managers at Brown Heating & Cooling, Inc in Manatee county understand this.
+Managers at Brown Heating, Cooling and Plumbing, Inc in Manatee county understand this.
 Managers also must understand steps to take — and avoid — when responding to reports of mold in the system.
 Part of a sound HVAC management plan includes preventing mold growth, responding to reports of mold and an evaluating situations that require professional assistance.

 A Lack of Guidance